gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](http://discuss.gradle.org).

+### Ant-based Scala compiler deprecation

+The [Zinc Scala comiler](https://github.com/typesafehub/zinc) is now sufficiently stable and considerably more efficient than the Ant-based Scala compiler.
+We have changed the default value of `useAnt` to `false` and we are deprecating the option.
+Please update your build scripts to remove uses of that option.

 <!--
 ### Example deprecation
 -->